-39. The Director-General must designate as many officers and employees of the Department as may be necessary [o assist the Council and any committee of [he Council to perform the administrative and professional work of the Council or of a particular 5 committee.
+39. The Director-General must designate as many officers and employees of the Department as maybe necessary to assist the Council and any committee of the Council to perform the administrative and professional work of the Council or of a particular 5 committee.